MicrosoftDocs/azure-devops-docs/docs/repos/git/share-your-code-in-git-vs.md

 #### [Visual Studio 2022](#tab/visual-studio-2022)

 Visual Studio 2022 provides a Git version control experience by using the **Git** menu, **Git Changes**, and through context menus in **Solution Explorer**.
 Visual Studio 2019 version 16.8 also offers the **Team Explorer** Git user interface.
-For more information, see the Visual Studio 2019 tab.
+For more information, see the Visual Studio 2019 - Team Explorer tab.

 1. Connect to an Azure DevOps repo by right-clicking the solution name in **Solution Explorer**, and then selecting **Push to Git service** to launch the **Create a Git repository** window.